aislingbrock/rss-sketch-library/README.md

 The URL for the library should be the raw url that contains `?raw=true`

-Note: I had initially tried the version number as 0.2 and an update wasn't pushed so I'm not sure how it deals with decimals.
-We will need to test this further.
+Note: I've had issues when trying to increment the version number by a decimal.
+So, the version number in the enclosure URL may not necessarily match the version of the library itself.

 ## Download the library